[VoxSpace Selects] Happy 50th to Goopy-Bagha- Satyajit Ray’s simpletons in an enchanted land

 Paying Homage To The Fantasy Fiction And Political Satire

-Joychandi Pahar, tucked away in Purulia, West Bengal, is an undulating land with scattered hills, and Satyajit Ray’s plateau de torunage for Goopy Gyne Bagha Byne (1969), a film dipped in the dreamy elements of magical realism and fantasy fiction.
-Today as the Bengali speaking duo Goopy-Bagha turns 50, fans cannot help but reminisce Goopy-Bagha’s exuberant perambulates, magical escapades and the privileges of a flâneur’ s lifestyle that Ray gifted us half a century ago.
+Joychandi Pahar, tucked away in Purulia, West Bengal is an undulating land with scattered hills, and Satyajit Ray’s plateau de torunage for Goopy Gyne Bagha Byne (1969), a film dipped in the dreamy elements of magical realism and fantasy fiction.
+Today as the Bengali speaking duo Goopy-Bagha turns 50, fans cannot help but rummage Goopy-Bagha’s exuberant perambulates, magical escapades and the privileges of a flâneur’ s lifestyle that Ray gifted us half a century ago.
 Goopy-Bagha, two social outcasts and improvised artists, played by Tapen Chatterjee and Rabi Ghosh respectively, would be later translated into regional and major international languages, bagging two national and four international awards.

 Ray As The Music Composer

-Goopy Gyne Bagha Byne, Hirak Rajar Deshe, and Goopy Bagha Phire Elo complete the heroic deeds of the duo and a journey replete with cinematic marvels pleated within the desolation of Bengal’s rural areas.
+Goopy Gyne Bagha Byne, Hirak Rajar Deshe, and Goopy Bagha Phire Elo complete the heroic deeds of the duo and a journey so replete with cinematic marvels pleated within the desolation of Bengal’s rural areas.
 Ray himself has written the lyrics of the trilogy, a volume overflowing with right-wing politics; the verses are lengthy harangues on dictatorship and war.
 They give us a glimpse into the banal and beautiful of Goopy-Bagha’s time.
 The bulk in itself is considered to be a vast literature strung together by the maverick.
 Ray’s symphony pulsates through each scene, echoing the universality of the emotions that this trilogy aspired to generate.

 https://youtu.be/QALojkAg2Ko